 Resources for Women

 The Graduate Program in Neuroscience has a strong history of working to increase the number of women in science.
-Over half of all graduate students in the Neuroscience Program are women and 21 of our faculty are women.
-University of Minnesota has a multitude of programs in place for women, including women who are graduate students.
+The University of Minnesota has a multitude of programs in place for women, including women who are graduate students.

 ...and of the Association of Women in Science